MSUGradesappCodePath/CodePath/README.md

 * Match of the Day screen
    * Shows the user who they have been matched for the day and an option to check their profile

-* Bulletin board for online events
+* Feed for online events
   * Allows user to view a list of all ongoing activites and reply to a thread based on whichever activity interests them.

+* Make post
+  * Allows the user to make a new post for the feed

 * View comments in a post
     * Allows user to view all the user interested in that particular event and their thoughts about it, allowing the student to make a well-informed decision if whether they want to attend the event or not.